 - Ectropion: The eyelid turns outwards - the patient may need to undergo surgery in which the tendon that holds the outer eyelid in place is tightened.

-- Blocked tear ducts: Surgery which creates a new channel from the tear sac to the inside of the nose may be necessary.
+- Blocked tear ducts: Surgery can create a new channel from the tear sac to the inside of the nose.
 This allows the tears to bypass the blocked part of the tear duct.
-This surgical procedure is called DCR (dacryocystorhinostomy).
+This surgical procedure is called dacryocystorhinostomy (DCR).

-If the drainage channels on the inside of the eye (canaliculi) are narrowed, but not entirely blocked, the doctor may use a probe to make them wider.
+If the drainage channels, or canaliculi, on the inside of the eye are narrowed but not entirely blocked, the doctor may use a probe to make them wider.
 When the canaliculi are completely blocked an operation may be required.

-Sometimes tears can be dislodged if you gently massage the tear ducts.
-Apply light pressure with the finger and thumb to the outside of the baby's nose.
+Sometimes tears can be dislodged by gently massaging the tear ducts.
+Apply light pressure with the finger and thumb to the outside of the nose.

 Some cases of watering eyes can be treated without seeing a doctor.